 As described in the above narrative the Juntos project uses three levels of collaboration (prongs) to achieve the goal of a coordinated and integrated comprehensive delivery systems with multiple health partners in Laredo.
 Each prong (P1, P2, & P3) has activities, measurements and responsible parties defined in the narrative.
 Included in this description are the various statistical tests that will be used to determine effectiveness of the activities.
 For example, evaluation of the effectiveness of P3 activities which include additional services to increase access and capacity will be tracked using a systematic tracking system developed by the partners.
-In addition to tracking the number of clients seen and type of services, evaluation forms will include a section completed by both the client and provider which ranks the outcome effectiveness of the treatment.
-When possible pre-post tests of knowledge will be used to assess the effectiveness of interventions such as nutritional counseling.
+In addition to tracking the number of clients seen and type of services, evaluation forms will include a section completed by both the client and provider which ranks the outcome effectiveness of interventions such as nutritional counseling.
 Standardized tests such as the SCL90 will be used to assess changes in psychological symptoms pre and post health arts interventions.
-Statistical analyses will include the use of t-tests when pre and post tests are used, and correlational tests will be used to assess client and providers assessment of outcomes.
+Statistical analyses will include the use of t-tests when pre and post tests are used, and correlational tests will be used to assess client and provider assessment of outcomes.